geryb-bg/gery-web/blog/WebUSB/article.md

 Well, they are not random, they all come from somewhere, usually the device or vendor specifications, here is how you can find them:

-- **Vendor ID** and/or **product ID**: These can be found in different ways based on your operating system or you can check [this list](http://www.linux-usb.org/usb.ids) and see if the device you have is in there.
+- **Vendor ID** and/or **product ID**: These can be found in different ways based on your operating system.
+For example, on MacOS you need to go to the 🍎 icon, choose _About This Mac_, _System report..._ and under _Hardware_ click on _USB_.
+You can also check [this list](http://www.linux-usb.org/usb.ids) and see if the device you have is in there.
 - **Configuration** and **interface**: If you have the data sheet for your USB device then these should be listed in there.
 If you do not, you can start at 0 and try a few different numbers.
 The WebUSB API gives you an error saying that the configuration/interface does not exist.
 If you receive this error you increase the number by 1 and try again until you find the correct number.
 - **Endpoints** and **data** to transfer **in**/**out**: If you are trying to play with a USB device that is not programmable and does not have open source drivers that you could take a look at, then this part is a little more difficult.
 You will need to install the actual device drivers on your computer and then use a tool like Wireshark to see what packets are being sent between the device and your computer.